To The Members of Mideast Integrated Steel Limited Report on the audit of standalone Financial Statements Qualified Opinion

 4) Bank has deducted TDS on Fixed -Deposit @ 20% because of non-submission of PAN in Central Bank of India resultant Company is unable to claim TDS of the same.

-5) As on 31st March, 2024 the company has Balances with government authorities amounting to Rs.
+5) As on 31st March, 2025 the company has Balances 73with government authorities amounting to Rs.
 14.02 crores on account of deposit under Excise Act, VAT and Service Tax.
 In this regard, we have not been provided supporting document.
 Hence, we cannot comment on the deposits and its recoverability.

-6) Company has not provided the details of Creditors registered under MSME.
-Hence, we are unable to comment upon whether company is following the provision of MSME Act
+6) Company has not been able to provide the details of Creditors registered under MSME.
+Since, as per Company the Creditors have not provided the details w.r.t whether they are MSME registered or not.
+Further, as per the Company the majority of the Creditors are more than 3 years old, hence there is no interaction with these Creditors.
+Hence, we are unable to comment upon whether company is following the provision of MSME Act.

 Hence, we cannot comment on the carrying value of these receivables, along with the related impairment, if any, and consequential impact thereof on the profit/loss for the year, had the Company performed such impairment assessment.